 Traveling the world with children can be stressful to some and exhilarating to others.
 I fall in the latter category.
+It all started a few months back when my husband had recovered entirely from muscle and nerve pains, which he faced due to his fall from the ladder while he was trying to clean the roof.
+It took some time for him to recover, but once his medication from Nervepaintreatment.org/nerve-renew/ got completed, it was high time we all went out for a trip as a family to enjoy life.
 My husband and children often tell me that I’m very easy going.
 Six flights in eleven days and an airport strike had little effect on my blood pressure.
 In three months Italy will be home so Gregg and I wanted to bring all three kids to share in our life changing decision.

 Our two adult teenagers, Connie and Nick, last visited Italy in 2009.
 They were more than thrilled to join Spencer, Gregg and I for Spring Break in Tuscany.
 Despite one rough landing, our three flights were uneventful and without delays.
 We met Gregg in Bagni di Lucca and started planning our weeklong adventures.